lunarphp/lunar/docs/src/getcandy/customers.md

 ])->paginate(50);
 ```

-The start and end dates should be `DateTime` objects with will query for the existance of a customer group association with the start and end dates between those given.
+The start and end dates should be `DateTime` objects with will query for the existence of a customer group association with the start and end dates between those given.
 These are optional and the following happens in certain situations:

 **Pass neither `startDate` or `endDate`**